cognitedata/cdf-s3-replicator/README.md

 #### Build Docker to Push to ACR

-Note: When you build the CDF Fabric Replicator from docker, the docker image is configured to use the config located in the Extraction Pipeline in CDF.
+Note: When you build the CDF S3 Replicator from docker, the docker image is configured to use the config located in the Extraction Pipeline in CDF.
 You will need to configure the yaml file in the Extraction Pipeline in CDF.

 First, you should build your your docker image locally: